Harriet Mason: Life

 Mason was born in Marylebone in 1845.
 She was the daughter of George William and Marianne Mason of Morton Hall near Ranby in Nottinghamshire.
 Her brother Arthur James Mason was a professor at Cambridge and her sister Agnes became a nun and founded the Community of the Holy Family.
 Another brother George Edward Mason was the rector at Whitwell and later principal of St Bede's College, Umtata, an Anglican theological college in the Transkei, South Africa.

 At the age of four her family moved to Carmarthenshire.
 She heard songs there in Wales at Laugharne.
-In 1877 she was one of the first women to collect, record and publish traditional folk songs.
+In 1877 she was one of the first people to collect, record and publish traditional folk songs.
 Her book was called "Nursery Rhymes and Country Songs" and was intended for entertainment around the piano.
 Her book is said to have started a folk song revival.
 She was known to the folk song collectors Sabine Baring-Gould and Lucy Broadwood.